-Minnesota - Style Guide 2017 (PDF) includes IMPORTANT information about proper use of "mn" branding elements.
+Minnesota State Brand Style Guide (PDF) includes IMPORTANT information about proper use of "mn" branding elements.
 These standards apply to all state agencies.
 The Minnesota Department of Health follows these standards, including:

 - Do not alter logo in any way